FREE!

 He and his wife decided to establish an almshouse and hospital for the

-to exchange for heavenly riches those earthly ones bestowed upon me by
+transaction to exchange for heavenly riches those earthly ones bestowed

-God’s favor, so to make transient riches eternal.”
-Sounds quite generous
+upon me by God's favor, so to make transient riches eternal."
+Sounds

 the magnificent sculpture of Christ carved from one huge piece of wood,